 Our Place makes the most beautiful minimalistic designed pans and dinnerware.
 I love that they believe "connections are made across the kitchen table", I could not agree more.
 At $195 the Almost Pan is well worth the investment.
 This eco friendly non-stick pan will replace 8 traditional pieces of cookware: fry pan, saute pan, steamer, skillet, saucier, saucepan, non-stick pan, spatula, and spoon rest.
 You can also use it to sear, steam, braise, saute, fry, service, and store.
 The possibilities are endless.
 It comes in 7 gorgeous colors.
 Pink, please!

 The pan is also well designed from a functional standpoint with a "Nesting beechwood spatula with integrated spoon rest", genius.

 It's made without PFOAs, PTFEs, other PFAs, lead, cadmium, toxic metals, and nanoparticles.
-Comes with a custom stainless steel steamer basket, its lightweight has a pour sprout and works on all cooktops.
-The pan is coated with a non-toxic, environmentally-friendly ceramic non-stick coating known as sol-gel, which is made primarily from silicon dioxide which is known in the cookware industry as "ceramic non-stick."
+Comes with a custom stainless steel steamer basket, is lightweight has a pour spout and works on all cooktops.
+The pan is coated with a non-toxic, environmentally-friendly ceramic non-stick coating known as sol-gel, which is made primarily from silicon dioxide and is known in the cookware industry as "ceramic non-stick".